How Persona use and protect personal information that you give us when you use this website.

 Customers who contact us via social media

-When you contact us via social media such as Facebook or Twitter, we use a third party system such as Conversocial to manage your queries.
+When you contact us via social media such as Facebook, Twitter and Hotjar for example, we use a third party system called Orlo to manage your queries.
 The system keeps a record of the conversation so that we can effectively manage customer service.

 How to complain